matwming/myDNAProject/ReadME.md

 Unfortunately, I do not have enough time to do the implementation details but these features can be added in the future.

-# What tools I used during developing?
+# 4. What tools do I use during developing?
 - webstorm: I like jetbrains IDE
 - react native debugger: it is convenient to debug the app.
 For more info please check out this link: [https://github.com/jhen0409/react-native-debugger]

+# 5. What branches do I have in git?
+There are four kinds of branches in this git repo.
+- release/****:
+This is used to manage the release versions of the app.
+For each new release, it will be tagged with a new release number in this branch.

+- feature/****:
+This is used to add new features to the app by creating a new branch with a description or work item number.
+Once the feature is finished and passed unit tests.
+It will be reviewed by other devs and ready to be merged into dev branch.

+- bugfix/****:
+This is used to fix a bug in this app by creating a bugfix branch with a description or work item number.
+Once the bug is fixed and passed all unit tests, it will be reviewed by other devs and ready to be merged into dev branch.

+- dev:
+This is a development branch.
+It will merge bugfix or feature branch pull requests.
+Once all PRs are merged, testers will do a regression test on it.
+If it passed the regression test then it is ready to be merged into release branch and waiting to be release.

-# Finally, how to run the app?
+# 6. Finally, how to run the app?
-- for ios: git clone this repo and go to the root folder and follow these steps:
+- For ios: git clone this repo and go to the root folder and follow these steps:
 1. npm i: install all packages
 2. cd ios: go to ios folder
 3. pod install: install pods for ios app